bozsahin/ccglab/README.md

 Arch, Mint, Suse, Debian, RH, Fedora, MacOS do not seem to have this peculiar Ubuntu caste of packages.
 The packages for sbcl and rlwrap ara available.
 CCL too.

-<em>NO NEED TO REINSTALL:</em> If you already have a git-installed up-and-running CCGlab, just do the following for updates:
+<b>NO NEED TO REINSTALL:</b> If you already have a git-installed up-and-running CCGlab, just do the following for updates:

 <ol>
 <li><code>cd $CCGLAB_HOME</code>